RIPAGlobal/simple_cfb/README.md

 * https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-cfb/

 CFB files are used to wrap OOXML data when an Excel spreadsheet is encrypted with a password.
 Support for encrypted OOXML files in Ruby was the primary reason for creating the Simple CFB gem.
+If you're interested in that, then https://github.com/RIPAGlobal/ooxml_encryption may be of interest.

+## Installation

+Install the gem and add to the application's `Gemfile` by executing:

+    $ bundle add simple_cfb

+If bundler is not being used to manage dependencies, install the gem by executing:

+    $ gem install simple_cfb

-## Use
+## Usage
 ### Writing a file

 Create a new CFB object.